 Join a Committee Boise Valley Habitat for Humanity is currently seeking volunteers to serve on committees that are critical to Habitat’s mission.
 You may not do any construction working on a committee, but your contribution will be an important part of every house built.
 Your involvement can make a difference.
 Help us build Habitat so Habitat can build houses.

-This committee also ensures that each applicant understands the process and commitment involved in building and buying a home through the Habitat program, to include completing sweat equity hours and attending the required classes.
+This committee also ensures that each applicant understands the process and commitment involved in building and buying a home through the Habitat program, to include completing partnership hours and attending the required classes.

 Committee members review each application submitted to determine the qualifications of each applicant on the basis of Need, Willingness to Partner and Ability to Pay.
-Those who qualify by Ability to Pay will be visited in their home by a team of two committee members.
-The purpose of the visit is to determine housing Need, Willingness to Partner, and to verify legal residency.
-The committee then meets to determine which families have met the selection criteria for the Habitat program.
-Finally, they make their recommendation to the Board of Trustees, where the final approval is decided.
+Those who qualify financially receive a home visit by a team of two committee members.
+The purpose of the visit is to determine housing Need and Willingness to Partner.
+The committee then meets to determine which families have met the selection criteria for the Habitat program - not all who qualify will be selected.
+Next the committee makes their recommendation to the Board of Trustees, where the final approval is decided.

-The time commitment for this committee varies drastically in that they meet twice a month during the application process (2- 3 months) and then remain on “hiatus” until the next application period, which is usually not for another year.
+The time commitment for this committee varies drastically in that they meet as needed several times during the application process (2- 3 months) and then remain on “hiatus” until the next application period, which is usually not for another year.

 The Family Support Committee develops a positive partnership with families in the program.
 Each family has a Family Partner who serves as the family’s liaison with Boise Valley Habitat for Humanity, providing a support system that helps guarantee success.
 Committee members ensure that selected applicants understand Habitat’s requirements and expectations.
 Family Partners maintain regular contact with their assigned family to ensure that the family progressing through the homeownership process.
 Family Partners help schedule and record the sweat equity of their partner family.
 The committee works in partnership with other community organizations to provide training in such areas as credit counseling, home maintenance and repair, energy conservation, etc.